 The books of tickets (carnets) allow you to use the Metro and buses around Paris within zones 1-3.
 Books of tickets offer limited journeys (ie 10 or 20) and they are actually much cheaper than buying individual tickets.

-There is also the Paris city pass (Paris Visite) on offer, which may help keep costs down with unlimited travel included in the price.
-It’s possible to get a pass from 1 to 5 days.
-Not only can you use unlimited transport, but you’ll also receive discounted entry to some museums and attractions too.
-These include: Centre Pompidou, Versailles Palace and the Notre Dame towers to name just a few.
+You can also buy a Paris City Pass, which helps to keep costs down as unlimited travel on the Metro is included in the price.
+It’s possible to get a pass from two to six days.
+Not only can you use unlimited transport, but you’ll also receive discounted entry to some popular museums and attractions too.
+These include Centre Pompidou, Versailles Palace and the Louvre to name just a few.

-My Advice: If you plan on using the Metro a lot each day, then the Paris Visite pass would be the best option.
-But if you choose to walk to most places with only getting a couple of Metros here and there, then a book of tickets would be best instead.
+If you plan on using the Metro a lot every day then the Paris City Pass is the best option.
+But if you choose to walk to most places with only getting a couple of Metro trains here and there then a book of tickets would be best instead.

 You should ensure that your ticket type is for the correct zone.
 This is easy to do as the Paris Metro is contained entirely in zones 1 and 2, except the La Défense station, which is zone 3.
 You’ll likely find that most tickets are for zones 1-3 only, but if you need to head out further, then this will take you into new zones.
 For instance, Charles de Gaulle airport is in zone 5 and Versailles is in zone 4.